 Simply put, the main difference between the two trusts is that one trust is created when a person is alive, and the other is created after a person’s death.

-For help determining what type of trust you want to create or what is best for your beneficiaries when estate-planning in Georgia, call the Law Offices of Shane Smith to speak with a Norcross estate planning attorney at (770) 487-8999 today.
+For help determining what type of trust you want to create or what is best for your beneficiaries when estate-planning in Georgia, call Shane Smith Law to speak with a Norcross estate planning attorney at (770) 487-8999 today.